Skip to main content Skip to footer

 Learning and development

-In your first year as a newly qualified nurse, you’ll get extra support and guidance through the Flying Start programme.
+In your first year as a newly qualified nurse, you’ll get extra support and guidance through the Flying Start NHS programme.

-Career development
+Career progression

 In the NHS, you may choose to be a staff nurse throughout your nursing career, keeping up to date through continuing professional development.
-Taking extra courses and workplace learning could lead to progression through the career pathway to senior, advanced or consultant level.
+Taking extra courses and workplace learning could lead to progression through the career pathway to senior, advanced, or consultant level.

 • substance misuse